danieldiasm/py-exercises/README.md

-# py-excercises
+# py-exercises

-This is a excercises list for my students or anyone that wants to pratice begginer level of Python
+This is a exercises list for my students or anyone that wants to pratice begginer level of Python